codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

   * Bitbucket Server: `<server-url>/rest/api/1.0`
 1. Define the URL of the **Shared Configuration Repository**.
    >**NOTE**:
-     >Because the Shared Configuration Repo is defined at the account-level, the Git provider you select for the first GitOps Runtime in your account is used for all the other Runtimes in the same account.
+     >Because the Git provider and the Shared Configuration Repo are defined at the account-level, the Git provider you select for the first GitOps Runtime in your account is used for all the other Runtimes in the same account.
-     >To change the Shared Configuration Repo or Git credentials after installation, see [Update Git credentials for GitOps Runtimes]({{site.baseurl}}/docs/installation/gitops/monitor-manage-runtimes/#update-git-credentials-for-gitops-runtimes).
+     >To change the Shared Configuration Repo or Git credentials after installation, see [Reset Shared Configuration Repository]({{site.baseurl}}/docs/installation/gitops/monitor-manage-runtimes/#reset-shared-configuration-repository-for-gitops-runtimes) and [Update Git credentials]({{site.baseurl}}/docs/installation/gitops/monitor-manage-runtimes/#update-git-credentials-for-gitops-runtimes) for GitOps Runtimes.
 1. Click **Next**.
 1. Continue with [Step 4: Install Hybrid Runtime](#step-4-install-hybrid-gitops-runtime).